sbmlteam/liblx/docs/quickstart/get-started.rst

  -  `CMake <https://cmake.org/download/>`_.
 I  chose the Windows installer and checked the box to update PATH.
-    Apparently, Visual Studio already includes ``CMake``, so you may not have to do this.
+    Visual Studio already includes ``CMake``, so you don't have to install this.

 You then need to download the `SBML Windows dependencies <https://sourceforge.net/projects/sbml/files/libsbml/win-dependencies/>`_.
 This contains a number of libraries used by SBML, and by ``liblx`` too.
 Right now there is no "version 16", so I downloaded the highest available one (15), using the debug version as I am working on the core ``liblx``.
 Make sure you check the checksums.

-The version I downloaded, when unzipped, created a directory which had a space in the name, and a quote mark at each end.
+The version I downloaded (Release static build), when unzipped, created a directory which had a space in the name, and a quote mark at each end.
 For simplicity, I renamed it; e.g., using ``git bash`` for Windows:

 .. code-block:: bash